Kanazawa Station

 Inside the Kaburaki Kutani Shop & Museum

 The Kaburaki Shop and Museum is one of the best places in Kanazawa to get an overview of kutani styles over the last two hundred years.
-The exhibition room displays antique pieces made in the kaburaki kiln in the late 19th and early 20th centuries.
+The exhibition room displays antique pieces made in the Kaburaki kiln in the late 19th and early 20th centuries.
 In the shop you can of course find more modern items that you may want to take home with you as a souvenir of Kanazawa.
-The café and tea room offers customers the appetizing chance to eat local Kanazawa cuisine on kutani ceramic ware.
+The restaurant and cafe, Kaburaki Shokudo Samurai District ten / Oishii Ippuku Kaburaki, serves Kanazawa-style food and cafe items on Kutani ware.
 Above all else this demonstrates that kutani ceramics are not only pieces of art but practical items that are meant to be used and enjoyed on a daily basis.
-The café section which overlooks a traditional garden is open from 10.00 to 17.30 and 18.00 to 21.30.
+The restaurant and cafe operates from 10.00 to 18.00, with lunch served from 11.30 to 14.30 and evening dining by reservation or consultation.

 At the entrance to the Kaburaki Kutani Shop & Museum is an old stone lantern which dates from when the shop first opened